-This outcome is setting is favorable in industries where missed detections are costly and/or manual checks can be done quickly.
+This outcome setting is favorable in industries where missed detections are costly and/or manual checks can be done quickly.

 Take the medical sector, for instance.
-If you’re automating imaging for cancer detection, false positive results are likely to take just 10 minutes of a doctor’s time to check the image manually, and make the right decision.
-In contrast, a false negative could have lethal consequences since the cancer remains undetected.
+If you’re automating imaging for cancer detection, false positive results are likely to take just 10 minutes of a doctor’s time to check the image manually and make the right decision.
+In contrast, a false negative could have lethal consequences since cancer remains undetected.

-Also, if what is to detect is rare, the trade-off of checking a few elements manually is likely worth the while if it increases the likelihood of detecting the datapoint you were looking for.
-Use-cases for this range from discovering distant objects in outer space to finding illicit user-generated content on social media.
+Also, if what is to detect is rare, the trade-off of checking a few elements manually is likely worth the while if it increases the likelihood of detecting the data point you were looking for.
+Use cases for this range from discovering distant objects in outer space to finding illicit user-generated content on social media.

 In contrast, a model that tends to allow more false negatives than false positives may miss more detections.
 Thus, it is based on the notion of better quality decisions and more data misses.